-The STD Project’s chosen STD testing providers: STD Test Express and STD Check – after months of networking and researching, we’ve narrowed our recommendation to two private providers for STD tests per county.
-In the US, we believe STD Test Express and STD Check has the most value-added testing options.
+The STD Project’s chosen STD testing provider: STD Check – after months of networking and researching, we’ve narrowed our recommendation to the best private providers for STD tests per county.
+In the US, we believe STD Check has the most value-added testing options.

-Not only does STD Test Express have a hotline available 7 days a week (1-855-494-7738), both teams are made up of professional, dedicated, and passionate individuals.
-They understand why choosing a private provider can be tough; so, they cultivate a trusting relationship with each client – the benefits of which make your testing process seamless and as stress free as possible!
+Not only does STD Check have a team of professional, dedicated, and passionate individuals, they understand why choosing a private provider can be tough.
+So, they cultivate a trusting relationship with each client – the benefits of which make your testing process seamless and as stress free as possible!